sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The **Guiding Policy**, once operationalized, will target stakeholders involved when the need for an IT Solution is raised, as well as when the IT Solution is conceptualized, architected, developed, delivered, operationalized, and maintained.
 All ESDC personnel involved in the exploration of IT Solutions and in IT investment decisions are expected to adhere to this policy.

 ## Guiding Policy

-The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO not yet obtained) when assessing the most appropriate way of acquiring an IT solution, whether by adopting, buying or building it.
+The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO in principle, now requires endorsement at EARB) when assessing the most appropriate way of acquiring an IT solution, whether by adopting, buying or building it.
 Each policy statement is a declaration of that decision and has received the endorsement of its associated area of governance body (endorsements not yet obtained, see [Coherent set of actions](#coherent-set-of-actions)).

 This policy becomes active when an ESDC initiative requires that an IT Solution be acquired, whether delivered by ESDC or by a third-party provider.